-- 65 Yet, the legitimate injustices of colonisation cannot be undone even if every object in every museum were restituted.
-What's more, the very recourse to a terminology of "ownership" imbues ancient cultural questions with modern, capitalist practices suddenly, culture sounds not so much like a living thing, but rather a lot like a copyright. - The most extreme claims of cultural ownership can turn so absolute that it's hard to account for them.
-Some indigenous people, for example, believe that a representation of an ancestor (such as in a photograph or a recording) embodies its subject and thus no such documentation should be permitted.
+Yet, the legitimate injustices of colonisation cannot be undone even if every object in every museum were restituted.
+What's more, the very recourse to a terminology of "ownership" imbues ancient cultural questions with modern, capitalist practices - suddenly, culture sounds not so much like a living thing, but rather a lot like a copyright.

+The most extreme claims of cultural ownership can turn so absolute that it's hard to account for them.
+Some indigenous people, for example, believe that a representation of an ancestor (such as in a photograph or a recording) embodies its subject - and thus no such documentation should be permitted.
 Important though it is to understand this cultural sensitivity, there's just no way to undo the entirety of modern anthropology and museology.
-Some compromise has to be found. - The goal must be for museums to honour and nurture the cultural heritage of indigenous peoples and at the same time to foster the understanding and the cross-cultural communication that pluralist liberal democracy requires.
-This can be done and Australian institutions in particular have shown a way forward.
+Some compromise has to be found.

+The goal must be for museums to honour and nurture the cultural heritage of indigenous peoples and at the same time to foster the understanding and the cross-cultural communication that pluralist liberal democracy requires.
+This can be done - and Australian institutions in particular have shown a way forward.
 Since the 1970s, the Australian Museum in Sydney has collaborated with indigenous communities to improve its interpretive displays and to understand the sacred character of some objects.
 The museum has an outreach unit that trains indigenous people in New South Wales with curatorial and conservation skills.
-And it now collects contemporary indigenous artworks, whether in - traditional or in 'Western' media, to counteract the damaging falsehood of static culture.
+And it now collects contemporary indigenous artworks, whether in traditional or in 'Western' media, to counteract the damaging falsehood of static culture.

 We cannot unwind the universal museum, but we can build a better one - one where indigenous peoples participate at every step of the way in the display, interpretation and exhibition of their heritage.
-In this way, indigenous people can use the universal museum to rectify historical inequities,

-85 rather than merely let the museum promulgate the sins of the past.
+In this way, indigenous people can use the universal museum to rectify historical inequities, rather than merely let the museum promulgate the sins of the past.
 Exhibitions of cultural objects can provide evidence for indigenous claims to land, for example.

 Indigenous collaborations with museums can lead to more heterogeneous understandings of national or regional culture, and thus to fairer laws and fairer representations.
-Museums, even the British Museum, should not be seen as old imperial villains, but as living and mutable enterprises that can

-90 transform our understanding of others and of ourselves.
+Museums, even the British Museum, should not be seen as old imperial villains, but as living and mutable enterprises that can transform our understanding of others and of ourselves.
 That would benefit not only indigenous peoples, but all of us who want to build a more just and more cosmopolitan future.

-- In Reading 20, the author argues for the repatriation of artworks based on the reason that they 'can now be immaculately reproduced' (line 39).
-How far do you agree, weighing this against the reasons for museums wanting to keep them for 'authenticity' (line 46)? - From Reading 21, identify and evaluate the author's arguments against the repatriation of 'every object in every museum' (line 65). - How do both authors show that artwork repatriation is a political issue?
+- In Reading 20, Jenkins argues for the repatriation of artworks based on the reason that they 'can now be immaculately reproduced' (line 39).
+How far do you agree, weighing this against the reasons for museums wanting to keep them for 'authenticity' (line 46)? - Jenkins further goes on to argue that replicas are not necessarily inferior to originals since the brilliance of a piece of art "lies in its design, not its execution" (line 49), and our apprecialtion of art "lies in the genius of what we see, not the age of its materials" (lines 49-50).
+How far do you agree with his view?
+What are the implications in terms of how we view authenticity in the creation of artworks? - From Reading 21, identify and evaluate the author's arguments against the repatriation of 'every object in every museum' (line 65). - How do both authors show that artwork repatriation is a political issue?